Before your buy new cabinets

 Is this project for you?

-This project isn’t as involved, or as messy, as a complete kitchen remodel, but it’s still a major undertaking.
+This refinishing cabinets project isn’t as involved, or as messy, as a complete kitchen remodel, but it’s still a major undertaking.
 Be prepared to devote three or four weekends, a lot of elbow grease and maximum brainpower.
 There’s not much carpentry work involved, but you’ll have to plan carefully and measure accurately to get the cabinet doors right.
 The painting is mainly a matter of perseverance.
 You’ll spend a lot of time cleaning, sanding and spackling before you can even think about putting on paint for the kitchen cabinet refinishing project.

 In addition to the painting tools listed below, you’ll need basic hand tools plus a drill, a handsaw, a hot-melt glue gun, and a vacuum cleaner with a hose and upholstery brush attachment.